Kometa-Team/Kometa/docs/defaults/both/content_rating_mal.md

 Supported Library Types: Movie, Show

-Recommendations: Use the [Mass Content Rating Update Library Operation](../../config/operations.md#mass-content-rating-update) with `mal` or `mdb_commonsense0` to update Plex to the MyAnimeList Content Rating.
+Recommendations: Use the [Mass Content Rating Update Library Operation](../../config/operations.md#mass-content-rating-update) with `mal` to update Plex to the MyAnimeList Content Rating.

 ## Collections Section 14